erin-yl/web-dev-learning/README.md

 ## Goals
 - Build a responsive portfolio site by the end of February
-- Complete projects from The Odin Project
+- Complete projects from TOP
 - Contribute to an open-source project